Prepay your hospital bill to receive a discount.

 Like many assistance programs, hospitals do not widely publicize the fact they will provide a discount to someone who pays early.
 You need to be pro-active and ask the hospital (specifically the billing department) about what options are available to you.
 As after all, a pre-payment plan is just once option.

 You should call the hospital billing or accounting office as soon as you have a surgery or medical procedure scheduled.
+If needed, refer to charity care or financial assistance.
+As sometimes the pre-payment falls under those departments.
 Be persistent.
 Ask how they can help you or your family.
 You will need to tell them you want to discuss prepayment for an appointment you will be having.

 This will vary by hospital as well.
 You can still get a discount even when the payment terms are extended.
 For example, a hospital in Arizona, which is part of the John C. Lincoln Health Network, offers its patients a hospital bill prepayment plan known as Prompt Pay.
 The discount provided varies based upon how long it takes the individual to pay.